Tommaso Ciampa: Ring of Honor (2011–2015)

 On August 3, Ciampa entered a tournament to determine the new ROH World Champion, defeating Silas Young in his first round match.
 On August 17, Ciampa defeated Michael Bennett to advance to the semi-finals of the tournament.
 On September 20 at Death Before Dishonor XI, Ciampa was eliminated from the tournament by Adam Cole.
 At Final Battle 2013 on December 14, Ciampa began his first reign as ROH World Television Champion, when he defeated Matt Taven for the title.
 The following month Ciampa successfully defended the title against Taven and Jay Lethal in a three-way match.
 At the 12th Anniversary Show in February 2014, he retained the championship against Hanson.
 On April 4, at Supercard of Honor VIII, Ciampa lost the title to Jay Lethal following outside interference from Truth Martini.

 After an extended period of absence, Ciampa returned on July 19 with a new look, having increased his muscle mass and sporting an untrimmed full beard.
 He promptly defeated Adam Page of The Decade, then followed it with a promo hinting at a heel turn stating that he felt under-appreciated and wanted a shot at the ROH World Championship before being interrupted by Silas Young.
 He followed this up on August 9 by losing to Rocky Romero by disqualification due to not releasing the Sicilian Stretch at the referee's count of five.
 After unsuccessfully challenging Michael Elgin for the ROH World Championship on August 23, Ciampa was (kayfabe) suspended indefinitely by ROH for attacking the ring crew and ring announcer Bobby Cruise, thus cementing his heel status.

 At the ROH 13th Anniversary Show, Ciampa suffered two fractured ribs during his match, forcing him out of action.
-He later said he'd finished the match "on autopilot" as the pain was more intense than when he'd torn his ACL.
+He later said he'd finished the match "on autopilot" as the pain was more intense than when he had torn his ACL.
 He missed several Ring of Honor shows before returning to action (albeit with taped ribs) at an independent show in Toronto.
 On March 29, 2015, Ciampa announced his departure from ROH.
 His final match was a failed effort to win the TV title from Jay Lethal who retained after delivering a low blow to Ciampa.
 Ciampa then attacked referee Todd Sinclair with a low blow as payback for not calling a DQ for the illegal move.